japsuu/KorpiEngine/docs/Entity_Model.md

 - CANNOT access other components.
 - MOST inherit from the ``EntityComponent`` base class.
 - CAN reference resources.
-- CAN (optionally) contain logic, to perform operations on their OWN data.
+- CAN (optionally) contain logic, to perform operations on their OWN data (the data they own).
 - CAN be added and removed at runtime.
 - CAN be inherited.
 - Entities CAN contain multiple instances of the same component type.
   - CAN specify if the component is a singleton (for special cases, like a transform).
+This just means that the engine will throw an exception if the user tries to add more than one instance of the component to the entity.

 ### Entity Component Life-Cycle